AidanV0908/aidanv0908.github.io/_posts/2025-03-07-graduation-trip-laos.markdown

 ---
 layout: post
-title:  "Graduation Trip in Vietnam"
+title:  "Graduation Trip in Laos"
-date:   2022-04-02 00:00:00 -0500
+date:   2022-03-07 00:00:00 -0800
-category: vietnam
+category: laos
 author: Aidan Velleca
-description: "What I experienced in Vietnam on my college graduation trip to Vietnam, Laos, Thailand, and the Philippines"
+description: "What I experienced in Laos on my college graduation trip to Vietnam, Laos, Thailand, and the Philippines"
 ---

 #### **What I Did**
-My trip in Vietnam began in Ho Chi Minh City, or Saigon.
-I flew there by myself, and met up with two friends upon landing in the city.
-The reason we chose Vietnam as a destination was because we had another friend from there.
-He ended up not being able to go, unfortunately, but he was able to give us some advice for things to do and places to see.
-During our trip, we went to the following locations, in order:

-1) Ho Chi Minh City

-2) Da Nang / Hue

-3) Hanoi

-4) Ha Long Bay

-There were also some locations I wanted to go to, but unfortunately was not able to squeeze in.

-1) Dalat

-2) Sapa

-3) Phu Quoc

-4) Ha Giang Loop

-#### **Ho Chi Minh City**
+My trip in Laos was contained solely within Luang Prabang and its surroundings.
+Laos was a very scenic country and was incredible for nature-lovers.
+The Kuang-Si waterfalls are gorgeous and a must-visit, and I could spend hours walking along the Mekong River on the edge of the penninsula.
+The Pak Ou caves were amazing as well.
+Another highlight is the religious stuff, including the temples and morning alms-giving ceremony.
+Although I noticed a lot of disrespectful tourists during the alms-giving, the actual temples are not overcrowded and feels more authentic when compared to Thailand.
+I also rode a motorcycle here for the first time, which was a cool experience.
+If you've ever been to Southeast Asia, you'd know that it is an important skill to know over there.
+It definitely has utility, but I hope to never have a major accident on one.
+It does feel a little dangerous.

+#### **Overall Trip Report**

+Laos is gorgeous.
+While not the top country on my graduation trip, a spot yielded to Vietnam, it is a beautiful, relaxing destination and feels like a hidden gem.
+I cannot say much for the rest of the country, but the city of Luang Prabang, a UNESCO heritage site, should be added to more travel iteneraries.